 I continue to work on this concept and find new inspiration each year.
 I loved this one from 2015.

-2016 we ere traveling so I did not make a garden.
-Then in 2017 I started experimenting with a little more creativity.
+In 2016, we were traveling so I did not make a garden.
+Then, in 2017, I started experimenting with a little more creativity.